Some future leaders from Sleepy Eye took part in one of the nation’s largest youth events with a little help from Brown County farmers.

 The Brown County Corn and Soybean Growers Association are affiliated with the Minnesota Soybean Research & Promotion Council (MSR & PC), a non-profit organization controlled by a board of elected soybean producers from across the state who direct the investments of the state’s soybean checkoff dollars into programs designed to increase the profitability of Minnesota’s soybean farmers.

-Brown County farmers know the value of agriculture.
+Page 2 of 2 - Brown County farmers know the value of agriculture.
 They live it each and every day, and they want to share the story of agriculture with everyone—on and off the farm.
 That is why they have joined a group of Minnesota farmers in the REAL Story campaign hosted by the MSR & PC.
 The REAL Story which stands for Responsible, Ethical, Agriculture for Life and features farmers across the state telling their own stories through the REAL story website and social media.

 Read R.E.A.L. farm stories straight from Minnesota farmers by visiting http://www.TheREALStoryMN.com.